k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 > Cilium is an open source, cloud native solution for providing, securing, and observing network connectivity between workloads, fueled by the revolutionary Kernel technology eBPF

-In the previous section, we purposely went ahead and disable most of the k3s built-ins related to networking in **Flannel CNI**, **Traefik LB**, **ServiceLB**, and **kube-proxy**.
-All of those components map to a specific [layer](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/) in our networking stack.
-Enter **Cilium**, we will use it to unify our networking stack, that is, as our **CNI plugin** for pod networking, L4 service routing, and L7 load balancer for setting up Gateway API/ingress.
+In the previous section, we purposely disabled most of the k3s built-ins related to networking, including **Flannel CNI**, **Traefik LB**, **ServiceLB**, and **kube-proxy**.
+Each of these components corresponds to a specific layer in our networking stack.
+Enter **Cilium**, we will use it to unify our networking stack, serving as our CNI plugin for pod networking, providing L4 service routing, and acting as an L7 load balancer for setting up **Gateway API and ingress**.

-## How can Cilium Achieve all of that ?
+## How Can Cilium Achieve All of That?

 ![eBPF logo](ebpf_logo.png)

-Cilium is based on [eBPF](https://ebpf.io/) which can **dynamically program the kernel**.
-This enables a more performant routing that is not based on traditional iptables as it is the case with **kube-proxy**.
-Its **eBPF hashmaps** enables constant performance as opposed to linear scans of iptables, that means that as the services grow performance stays consistent.
+Cilium is based on [eBPF](https://ebpf.io/), which can **dynamically program the kernel**.
+This enables more performant routing that is not based on traditional iptables, as is the case with **kube-proxy**.
+Its **eBPF hashmaps** enable constant-time performance, unlike the linear scans used by iptables.
+This means that as the number of services grows, performance stays consistent.

-Not only that, but since Cilium can integrate neatly with the Linux Kernel, it can provide us with network observability and security policies for our cluster.
+Not only that, but because Cilium integrates neatly with the Linux kernel, it provides **network observability and security policies** for our cluster.

-Whereas other CNIs provide basic connectivity, Cilium provides powerful features such as:
+Whereas other CNIs provide basic connectivity, Cilium offers powerful features such as:

-- Faster native pod-to-pod networking with eBPF (no kube-proxy and iptables overhead)
+- Faster native pod-to-pod networking with eBPF (no kube-proxy or iptables overhead)
 - Real-time observability with [Hubble]()
-- Built-in security with Wireguard encryption
+- Built-in security with WireGuard encryption
-- Advance Network Policy enforcement at multiple layers
+- Advanced network policy enforcement at multiple layers
-- Metal LB replacement with LB IPAM and L2 announcements
+- MetalLB replacement with LB IPAM and L2 announcements

-Needless to say, Cilium is much more than just a **CNI**, its an important set piece that provides a fast, secure, and observable network stack adaptable to many needs.
+Needless to say, Cilium is much more than just a **CNI**.
+It is a key component that provides a fast, secure, and observable network stack adaptable to many needs.

 ---